weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_08_Lab07_Ex1_Prepare_for_Hybrid_Sync.md

 30. Switch back to **LON-EX1** and from **Server Manager** open **DNS**.

-31. Expand **Forward Lookup Zones** and click your **Custom Domain, xxxUPNxxx.xxxCustomDomainxxx.xxx** to verify the TXT file has has transfered from **LON-DC1**.
+31. Expand **Forward Lookup Zones** and click your **Custom Domain, xxxUPNxxx.xxxCustomDomainxxx.xxx** to verify the TXT file has has transferred from **LON-DC1**.

     > Note: It may take several minutes for the record to appear.
 You can refresh and reload the zone to force it to update.
 Wait until the TXT file appears before proceeding.
-It may be helpful to close and open **DNS Manager**.
+It may be helpful to close and open **DNS Manager**, and if several minutes have passed you can Right-click on the **xxxUPNxxx.xxxCustomDomainxxx.xxx** zone, and in the menu that appears, select **Transfer from master**.

     >[!Alert] **If the TXT record does not appear Complete the Same Zone Transfer steps on DC-1 that you did on EX-1 except use 10.0.0.5 instead of 10.0.0.6 so the DC-1 and EX-1 can talk to each other**.

 32. When the TXT appears, switch back to **LON-DC1**